 It's the 21st Century.
 Energy is evolving.
 One of the world's biggest oil companies was ready to evolve with it.

-But if you sound like it, a) no one wants to listen, and b) no one gets on your side.
-The more Chevron developed and learned and studied and sold and developed and learned and so on and so on over it’s 150 year history, the harder it became to remember what it’s like to not know.
-And that’s the gap we set out to fill.
+The more Chevron developed and learned and studied and sold and developed and learned over it’s 150 year history, the harder it became to remember what it’s like to not know.
+That’s the gap we set out to fill.

 THE RESOLUTION

-We stripped every page to its core content, navigated the crossfire of CEOs, SMEs and legal, got everyone really close to the same page, and rebuilt Chevron's voice from the ground up.
-We held a hard line for a 10th-grade reading level designed for phones first to protect the modern user’s experience.
 The Renewable Fuels hub was our core test.
 Instead of just talking about renewable fuels, we built a tiered system based on industry needs — not the oil industry, but every OTHER industry that relies on oil.
 We made the story interesting enough that a visitor could get it in thirty seconds or stay for thirty minutes.